oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b> if the selected vNic profile is marked as passthrough</b>
     -   it means that the vNic will bypass the software network virtualization and will be connected directly to the VF.
     -   vNic type
-        -   <b>virtio</b>
-            -   in case the vnic type is virtio the vnic will be conneted to mactap and the macvtap to the VF.
-            -   migration is supported.
         -   <b>pci passthrough</b>
             -   in case the vnic type is pci passthrough the VF will be detached from the vnic and attached to the vm.
             -   migration is not supported.
+            -   linking is not supported
     -   the vNic profile/network represents set of properties that will be applied on the VF.
+        -   the vnic profile should be marked as 'passthrough'
-    -   the compatibility version of the vnic should be 3.6 or more.
+    -   the compatibility version of the cluster should be 3.6 or more.

 ##### hot plug nic

 *   <b>plugging</b>
-    -   hot plug of passthough vNic is possible if there is an available VF on one of the PFs that the vNic's network has in its sr-iov configuration.
+    -   hot plug of passthough vNic is possible if there is an available VF.
-    -   the engine should pass to the vdsm the PF.
+    -   the engine should call HotPlugHostDev.
 *   <b>unplugging</b>
     -   if the vNic is passthrough the VF will be released (and free for use).
+    -   the engine should call HotUnplugHostDev.

-##### vNic linking
+##### HostNicVfsConfig

-*   <b>linking</b>
-    -   linking of passthough vNic is possible if there is available VF on the one of the PFs the vNic's network is in its sr-iov configuration.
-*   <b>unlinking</b>
-    -   if the vNic is passthrough the VF will be released (and free for use).

-##### sr-iov host nic management
+*   New entity the will contain all the sr-iov related data on a specific physical nic.
+*   The data of this entity will be manipulated using- UpdateHostNicVfsConfigCommand, AddVfsConfigNetworkCommand, RemoveVfsConfigNetworkCommand, AddVfsConfigLabelCommand, and RemoveVfsConfigLabelCommand.
+*   Just nics that support SR-IOV (as reported by hostdevListByCaps) will have VfsConfig.

+###### UpdateHostNicVfsConfigCommand

-*   new command that will be responsible for updating the SR-IOV related data on the nic.
+*   this command allows editing general SR-IOV related data (vfsConfig) on the nic.
 *   <b>num of VFs</b>
     -   num of VFs is a new property that will be added to sr-iov capable host nic.
     -   it is used for admin to enable this number of VFs on the nic.
          Changing this value will remove all the VFs from the nic and create new #numOFVfs VFs on the nic.
     -   valid value is 0 or bigger (up to the maximum supported number by this nic, as reported by hostdevListByCaps).
-    -   this property can be updated just on nics that support sr-iov (as reported by hostdevListByCaps).
     -   this property can be updated just if all the VFs on the PF are free (as reported by hostdevListByCaps).
-*   <b>networks</b>
+*   <b>all networks allowed</b>
+    -   a boolean property that means there are no network restrictions and all the networks are allowed to be configured on the nic.
+    -   in case 'all networks allowed' the network and 'labels' lists should be cleared.
+*   configuring SR-IOV related data on nics that are slaves of a bond is permitted.

+###### AddVfsConfigNetworkCommand

+*   this command allows adding a network to the vfsConfig network list.
+*   <b>vfs config network list</b>
     -   list of the network names that their configuration can be applied on the nic's VFs.
-    -   just vm networks are allowed to appear in this list.
         -   it means that if the network of a passthrough vNic is in the list, the vNic can be connected to a free VF on this physical nic.
     -   the same network can appear in more than one nic's sr-iov network list.
-    -   in case 'all networks allowed' is true this list is ignored.
+*   in case 'all networks allowed' is true this command should be blocked.

-*   <b>all networks allowed</b>
-    -   a boolean property that means there are no network restrictions and all the networks are allowed to be configured on the nic.
-*   <b> labels</b>
+####### RemoveVfsConfigNetworkCommand

+*   this command allows removing a network from the vfsConfig network list.
+*   for the definition of <b>vfs config network list</b> see AddVfsConfigNetworkCommand.

+##### AddVfsConfigLabelCommand

+*   this command allows adding a label to the vfsConfig label list.
+*   <b>vfs config label list</b>
     -   a list of labels
-    -   all the networks that their label is in the list will be attached to the sr-iov networks list of the nic.
+    -   all the networks that their label is in the list will be attached to the sr-iov networks list of the nic (and detached from the network list in case they are attached to it).
     -   the same sr-iov label can be on more than one nic.
-    -   in case all networks allowed is true this list is ignored.
+*   in case 'all networks allowed' is true this command should be blocked.

-*   configuring SR-IOV related data on nics that are slaves of a bond is permitted.
+##### RemoveVfsConfigLabelCommand

+*   this command allows removing a label from the vfsConfig label list.
+*   for the definition of <b>vfs config label list</b> see AddVfsConfigLabelCommand.

 ##### run vm